Sweet Mouth Joy

 To me, pumpkins just scream Fall and the spooky season, so I thought they'd make a great Halloween cake pop.

-I wanted to create an easy recipe for pumpkin cake pops.
-With these, there’s no need for a cake pop maker, mould or anything fancy to shape them.
+I wanted to create an easy recipe for pumpkin cake pops from scratch.
+With these, there's no need for a cake pop maker, mould or anything fancy to shape them.
 The only extra bits this cake pop recipe needs are lollipop sticks and something to stand them in.

 I'm a big fan of themed cake pops.
 Cake pops, cakesicles and cake balls are all super easy to customise and make into fun designs.
 You can easily change the colours and toppings to suit your needs.
 They're also delicious bite-sized treats!